988 Mental Health Crisis Line

-On July 16, 2022, the National Suicide Prevention Lifeline (1-800-273-8255) will transition to the phone number 988.
+On July 16, 2022, the National Suicide Prevention Lifeline (1-800-273-8255) has officially transitioned to the phone number 988.
 Moving to a 3-digit code will transform the way Americans reach out for mental health help and support.
 The FCC selected the 988 number to elevate the awareness for mental health crisis response to the same level as calling 911 for other emergencies.
 It’s anticipated that 911 and 988 will quickly become the two most recognized and important phone numbers.

 Of course, 988 is more than just an easy to remember number, it’s a direct connection to compassionate and professional support for anyone who might be struggling with emotional distress, experiencing suicidal thoughts, or who is concerned about a family or friend with a mental health or substance use issue.